BlockchainCommons/iOS-CBitcoin/README.md

 ## License

-CBitcoin is available under the MIT license.
+CBitcoin is available under the Apache 2 license.
 See the LICENSE file for more info.